Blu Cigs Review

 The Premium 100 kit comes in a minimalistic black box, adorned with blue and white text and an image of the charging case.
 The design is purposefully sleek, and whilst it achieves its goal, the lack of an opening and closing clasp makes it a little harder than you’d like to actually get into the kit.
 When you’ve removed the top you’re greeted to the sight of the charging case, a cigarette-packet like case with the company name and the blue triangular logo on the front.
 It sparks into life as you open the pack, the logo lighting up and a three LED display on the side tells you how much power you have left.
 Underneath, you’ll find the manual, cartridges, chargers and a USB cable for topping up the charging case.

 The portable charging case has a USB slot on the bottom, meters to show the case’s level of charge and the cigarettes level of charge and the “Social” button on the side.
-Inside, you’ll find a charging slot for a battery, a slot to store a battery and spaces for five cartridges.
-You don’t need to screw anything in to set the battery to charge, which avoids unnecessary fiddling.
+Inside, you’ll find a charging slot for a battery, a slot to store another battery and spaces for five cartridges.
+You don’t need to screw anything in to set the battery to charge; a pretty useful feature which avoids unnecessary fiddling.

 Nicotine Levels